-Bangkok (CNN) — Officials in Thailand have announced a reopening date for one of the country's most famous attractions.
+Bangkok (CNN) — Officials in Thailand have just reopened one of the country's most famous attractions.

-Maya Bay, a beautiful cove made famous by "The Beach" -- a 2000 film starring Leonardo DiCaprio -- will reopen to tourists on January 1, 2022, according to a statement issued by Thailand's Department of National Parks.
+Maya Bay, a beautiful cove made famous by "The Beach" -- a 2000 film starring Leonardo DiCaprio -- began welcoming tourists on January 1, 2022 for the first time in more than three years.

 The popular destination has been off limits to tourists since June 2018 as officials embarked on a rejuvenation program aimed at reviving the popular area's decimated corals.

 Located in Thailand's Hat Noppharat Thara-Mu Ko Phi Phi National Park, Maya Bay is part of Phi Phi Leh -- one of the two main Phi Phi islands in Krabi province.

 Unlike the much larger Phi Phi Don, home to an abundance of budget and mid-range accommodation options, Phi Phi Leh was only open to day-trip visitors prior to the closure of Maya Bay.